spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 * If a rise in cases is due to increased testing, the positivity rate could look flat or like it is falling over the same time period.
 * If a rise in cases is due to increased viral spread, the positivity rate could appear to be increasing over that same time period.

 For this reason, we provide a calculation of the positivity rate for each region on our dashboard.
-Keep in mind, however, there are important caveats about these rates and direct comparisons of positivity rates between the different regions on Spotlight PA and the Inquirer's dashboard should be made with caution or, in some cases, avoided entirely.
+Keep in mind, however, there are important caveats about these rates and direct comparisons of the positivity rates we calculate between different regions should be made with caution or, in some cases, avoided entirely.

 We have provided these calculations to readers because we believe this metric still provides a useful way of understanding how COVID-19 is trending over time in conjunction with other data.
 At the same time, however, we urge readers and policy makers to interpret our positivity rates with care.